Mitsui O.S.K. Lines: New ship orders

 In 2015 MOL announced its intention to order six new container ships that will be capable of carrying 20,150 20-foot containers.
 Other shipping groups have announced similar orders for ships of similar size, but when completed these ships will be among the largest container ships in the world.
 Four ships are to be constructed at Samsung Heavy Industries shipyards in Korea and a further two will be constructed by Imabari Shipbuilding in Japan.
 The six vessels are set to be launched starting in 2017 and will serve routes between Asia and Europe.

-2018 Container activities merge
+2018 container activities merge

 On Monday 31 October 2016, Mitsui OSK Lines, Kawasaki Kisen Kaisha, and Nippon Yusen Kabushiki Kaisha agreed to merge their container shipping business via establishing a completely new joint venture company.
 The integration included their overseas terminal activities.

-The new joint venture company operating under the name "Ocean Network Express" from 1 April 2018, with the company headquarters in Japan (Tokyo), an business operation headquarters in Singapore and regional headquarters in United Kingdom (London), United States (Richmond, VA), Hong Kong, and Brazil (Sao Paulo).
+The new joint venture company operating under the name Ocean Network Express from 1 April 2018, with the company headquarters in Japan (Tokyo), a business operation headquarters in Singapore and regional headquarters in United Kingdom (London), United States (Richmond, VA), Hong Kong, and Brazil (Sao Paulo).

 2020 oil spill

-On 25 July 2020, MOL-operated MV Wakashio ran aground and spilled oil at the South of Mauritius.
+On 25 July 2020, MOL-operated MV Wakashio ran aground and spilled oil at the south of Mauritius.

+MOL blue bonds

+On 18 December 2023, Mitsui OSK Lines (MOL) announced its plan to become the first shipping company in Japan to issue "blue bonds" in a public offering, aiming to raise JPY10 billion ($70.3 million) for environmental initiatives over five years.
+These bonds, which have received the highest rating from the Japan Credit Rating Agency, are part of MOL's "Blue Action 2035" strategy, focusing on marine and global environmental conservation with an investment of $4.5 billion (JPY650 billion) from FY2023 to FY2025.

+Response to 2022 Russian Invasion of Ukraine

+Despite the international sanctions imposed on Russia following its invasion of Ukraine in 2022, MOL has maintained its involvement in Russian energy projects.
+The company has signed long-term charter contracts with Russian operators, including the controversial Sakhalin-2 liquefied natural gas (LNG) project, now under Russian state control.
+MOL has also faced challenges in delivering tankers for the Arctic LNG 2 project due to tougher sanctions but continues to engage in negotiations to modify contracts.
+These actions have drawn criticism for indirectly supporting Russia’s economy during its aggression against Ukraine, raising ethical questions about corporate responsibility and compliance with global efforts to isolate Russia economically.

 2022 Mikage autonomous voyage and docking

-In August 2022, the MV Mikage successfully completed the first crewless sea voyage and docking of an autonomous coastal container ship, sailing 161-nautical miles, from Tsuruga to Sakai, in a two-day trial.
+In August 2022, MV Mikage successfully completed the first crewless sea voyage and docking of an autonomous coastal container ship, sailing 161-nautical miles, from Tsuruga to Sakai, in a two-day trial.

+2023 dedication to 2050 net-zero emission and investment in off-shore wind turbines

+In April 2023 Mitsui OSK Lines has published a 51 page commitment paper detailing their long-term plans on their company's sustainability management.

+In 11 September 2023 the president has announced an investment Dutch company, TouchWind.